-Particulars As at March 31, 2022 As at March 31, 2021 i Contingent liabilities Liabilities disputed - appeals filed with respect to: 1 Income tax on account of disallowances / additions (Company appeals) 1000,000000 Excise duty / service tax/sales tax 24,582.9 14,362.6 1,379.2 1,015.5 Note: includes, interest till the date of demand, wherever applicable The Company has made provision on prospective basis to give impact of Provident fund judgement by Hon'ble Supreme Court of India (SC) dated February 28, 2019.
-The Company will update its provision, on receiving further clarity.
-100 Footnote: Future cash outflows in respect of the above matters are determinable only on receipt of judgements / decisions pending at various forums / authorities.
-Income tax matters where department has preferred an appeal against favourable order received by the Company amounted to ₹ 18,716.4Million (March 31, 2021 ₹ 18,716.4 Million).
-These matters are sub-judice in various forums and pertains to various financial years. ii Commitments Estimated amount of contracts remaining to be executed on capital account [net of advances] 400.4 -2 Letters of credit for imports 404.1 297.2 For derivatives related commitments (Refer Note 39) 56.4 10.3 Lease related commitments (Refer Note 45) The Company is committed to pay milestone payments and royalty on certain contracts, however, obligation to pay is contingent upon fulfilment of contractual obligation by parties to the contract. iii Guarantees given by the bankers on behalf of the Company 319.3 435.5
+CONTINGENT LIABILITIES AND COMMITMENTS (TO THE EXTENT NOT PROVIDED FOR) Particulars As at As at ratuculais March 31, 2023 March 31, 2022 i Contingent liabilities Liabilities disputed - appeals filed with respect to : Income tax on account of disallowances / additions (Company appeals) 28,699.5 24,582.9 Excise duty / service tax / sales tax 1,310.7 1,379.2 Note: includes, interest till the date of demand, wherever applicable Factoria Footnote: Future cash outflows in respect of the above matters are determinable only on receipt of judgements / decisions pending at various forums / authorities.
+Income tax matters where department has preferred an appeal against favourable order received by the Company amounted to ₹ 12,111.2 Million (March 31, 2022 ₹ 18,716.4 Million).
+These matters are sub-judice in various forums and pertains to various financial years. ii Commitments Estimated amount of contracts remaining to be executed on capital account [net of advances] 620.2 404.1 Letters of credit for imports 0.7 56.4 The Company is committed to pay milestone payments on certain contracts, however, obligation to pay is contingent upon fulfilment of 0.7 30.4 on rectangulary is committee to pay interestine payments on certain contracts, nowever, conjugation to pay is contingent upon tulinment of contracts. · .
+040.0 iii Guarantees given by the bankers on behalf of the Company 323.5 319.3